Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 * Callsign
 * `radioPwrSetting`
 * Battery power settings
-* TX mode and frequency settings - recommended is only the Horus v2 mode at the 70cm amateur band - this provides the best range and speed capabilities.
+* TX mode and frequency settings - recommended is Horus v2 mode at the 70cm amateur band - this provides the best range and speed capabilities.
+APRS is also ok.
-All settings are explained below.
+* Sensor boom settings, together with temperature, humidity and calibrations All settings are explained below.